Taïma N'diaye

-I am a Guianese fashion graduate from Northumbria University.
+I am a Guianese fashion graduate with First Class Honours from Northumbria University.
 During my undergraduate degree, I had the opportunity to partake in various projects and competitions.I also got the honour of being shortlisted for the Culture & Heritage GFF Award, the Creative Pattern Cutting GFF Award and was the Highly Commended of the presentation award for my university.

 Graduate Fashion Week